Aman-Clement/Aman-Clement/README.md

 ---

-<h3 OTD<h2 head>"Hagia Sophia consecrated".</h2 head><h3 quote align='center'>"When it was consecrated on this day in 537 as an Eastern Orthodox church, the Hagia Sophia was the world's largest church.
-In subsequent centuries it became a Roman Catholic cathedral, a museum, and a mosque.".</h3 quote></h3 OTD
+<h3 OTD<h2 head>"An American IVF milestone".</h2 head><h3 quote align='center'>"Elizabeth Jordan Carr, the first American born via in vitro fertilization, was born on this day in 1982.
+Her mother gave birth to her in Virginia because IVF was illegal in her home state of Massachusetts.
+Meet Elizabeth Carr".</h3 quote></h3 OTD